dmirauta/easy-opencl-cpp/README.md

 * GLCL interop?

-* unnecesarily copying some data to and from by packing like this, apply_kernel should, on top of normal/simple SynchronisedArray, have options along the lines of:
+* Unnecesarily copying some data to and from by packing like this, apply_kernel should, on top of normal/simple SynchronisedArray, have options along the lines of:

     * InputOnlySA (not copied back)